Click here for the home page

 The Roman Achievement

-The Romans ran their empire for the glory and profit of Rome.
+The Roman Empire was run for the glory and profit of Rome.
 Roman aristocrats governed the provinces and made their fortunes doing so.
 Roman merchants and moneylenders monopolized the trade of the Mediterranean basin and became millionaires.
 Even the working-class Roman benefitted: Egypt and Africa sent him his daily bread, while gladiators and wild beasts from the borders of the Empire kept him entertained.
 Rome was a predator and the world was its prey.

 Softening this harsh truth was the idea that it was Rome's duty to civilize the world.
 More than anything else the Romans believed in law and order.
 They always saw civilization and the city as superior to barbarism and the tribal community.
 Of course these ideas had come from Greece, and the civilizing mission of the Roman Empire was no different from that of Alexander the Great.
 What the Romans could claim was that they did it better.
 A famous passage from Virgil's Aeneid put this to verse: